introduction-to-python-2021-1/PythonFinalTask/README.md

       source         RSS URL

     optional arguments:
       -h, --help        show this help message and exit --version         Print version info
       --json            Print result as JSON in stdout --verbose         Outputs verbose status messages
-      --limit LIMIT  Limit news topics if this parameter provided --date [DATE]  Sets the date in %Y%m%d format the news will be displayed for
+      --limit LIMIT     Limit news topics if this parameter provided --date [DATE]     Sets the date in %Y%m%d format the news will be displayed for --to-html TO_HTML The absolute path where new .html file will be saved --to-pdf TO_PDF   The absolute path where new .pdf file will be saved --colorize        Prints the result of the utility in colorized mode

 JSON structure: